1. Is it common to worry about children’s friends and friendships?

 5. We’re new to the area.
 How can I help my child make friends?

-Here are some other tips:
+Here are more tips:

 - Consider involving your child in an out-of-school activity, like sport, drama, craft or music.
 This can help your child meet other children who share the same interests.
-Let your child help choose the activity.
+Let your child help to choose the activity.

 - Ask at school about strategies for helping new children fit in – a buddy system, for example.
 For more tips, read our article on moving schools.